arfc/osier/paper.md

 `osier` was designed to help localized communities articulate their energy preferences in a technical manner without requiring extensive technical expertise.
 In order to facilitate more robust tradeoff analysis, `osier` generates a set of  technology portfolios, called a Pareto front, with multi-objective optimization using evolutionary algorithms. `osier` also implements a novel algorithm that extends the common modelling-to-generate-alternatives (MGA) algorithm into many dimensions, allowing users to investigate the near-optimal for appealing alternative solutions.
 In this way, `osier` may address challenges with procedural and recognition justice.
 # Statement of Need
-There are myriad open- and closed-source energy system optimization models (ESOMs) available `@pfenninger_openmod_nodate`.
+There are myriad open- and closed-source energy system optimization models (ESOMs) available [`@pfenningerOpenmodOpenEnergy`].
 ESOMs can be used for a variety of tasks but are most frequently used for prescriptive analyses meant to guide decision-makers in planning processes.
 However, despite the many available models, all of these tools share two important characteristics: Single objective optimization and an economic objective (either cost minimization or social welfare maximization).
-Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models `@pfenninger_energy_2014`.
+Simultaneously, there is growing awareness of energy justice and calls for its inclusion in energy models [`@pfenninger_energy_2014`].

 # Design and Implementation
 In order to run `osier`, users are only required to supply an energy demand time series.
 Users can optionally provide weather data to incorporate solar or wind energy.
-The fundamental object in `osier` is an `osier.Technology` object, which contain all of the necessary cost and performance data for different technology classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset `@national_renewable_energy_laboratory_2023_2023`.
+The fundamental object in `osier` is an `osier.Technology` object, which contain all of the necessary cost and performance data for different technology classes. `osier` comes pre-loaded with a variety of technologies described in the National Renewable Energy Laboratory's (NREL) Annual Technology Baseline (ATB) dataset [`@national_renewable_energy_laboratory_2023_2023`].

 A set of `osier.Technology` objects, along with user-supplied demand data, can be tested independently with the `osier.DispatchModel`.
 The `osier.DispatchModel` is a linear programming model implemented with the `pyomo` library.
 For investment decisions and tradeoff analysis, users can pass their portfolio of `osier.Technology` objects, energy demand, and their desired objectives to the `osier.CapacityExpansion` model, the highest level model in `osier`.
 The `osier.CapacityExpansion` model is implemented with the multi-objective optimization framework, `pymoo`.